Germany national under-16 football team

 Germany national under-16 football team is the official representative of Germany in European competitions in its category and is managed by the German football Association.

 It plays European championship in his class and friendly matches and played games until 2014.

 Players

 Current squad

-The following players were named in the squad for the friendly matches against France on 25 and 28 May 2023.
+The following players were named in the squad for the friendly matches against Italy on 27 and 30 March 2026.

-Caps and goals correct as of 25 May 2023, after the match against France.
+Caps and goals correct as of 30 March 2026, after the match against Italy.